JeffGiroux/f5xc-mcn/lab-guides/bip-service-insertion-walkthrough/intro.md

 The F5 Distributed Cloud Console provides automation to simplify the integration of a BIG-IP into an XC AWS Transit Gateway topology.
 Integration is accomplished through the use of TGW peering and IP in IP tunnels between the XC CE, the BIG-IP, and pool members.

-Both North/South and East/West traffic flows are easy to configure using the XC Console BIG-IP External Site type.
+Both North/South and East/West traffic flows are easy to configure using the XC Console BIG-IP External Service type.

 ![intro1.png](./images/topology.png)